 drain_squares Equivalent number of squares for drain resistance source_squares Equivalent number of squares for source resistance gate_squares Equivalent number of squares for gate resistance.
 Level=3 only bulk_squares Equivalent number of squares for gate resistance.
 Level=3 only OFF Instructs simulator to calculate operating point analysis with dev bistables to induce a particular state.
-See ".OP" on page 225 for more vds, vgs, vbs Initial condition voltages for drain-source gate-source and bulk(=substrate)-source respectively.
+See ".OP" on page 229 for more vds, vgs, vbs Initial condition voltages for drain-source gate-source and bulk(=substrate)-source respectively.
 These only have an effect if the UIC parameter is specified on the .TRAN statement.

 Instructs simulator to calculate operating point analysis with device initially off.
 This is used in latching circuits such as thyristors and local_temp Local temperature.
-Overrides specification in .OPTIONS or .TEMP dtemp Differential temperature.
-Similar to local_temp but is specified relative to precedence.
+Overrides specification in .OPTIONS or .TEMP statements.

+dtemp Differential temperature.
+Similar to local_temp but is specified relative to circuit temperature.
+If both TEMP and DTEMP are specified, TEMP takes precedence.
 Currently implemented only for LEVEL 1,2 and 3.